 The Drexel Fellowships Office was created in 2007 to provide application and administrative support for Drexel students applying for competitive scholarship and fellowship opportunities to enhance their undergraduate, graduate or postgraduate academic work.
 In 2016, our office expanded into the Center for Scholar Development, providing additional undergraduate scholarly enrichment workshops and resources.

-The Drexel Fellowships Office supports students across the University in their applications for competitive national and international fellowships.
-We raise campus-wide awareness of opportunities and directly help students create strong applications through intensive individual advising and support.
-To set up an appointment, please email us at email@example.com.
+The Center for Scholar Development continues to support students across the University in their applications for competitive national and international fellowships.
+We raise campus-wide awareness of external opportunities and directly help students create strong applications through intensive individual advising and support.

 Check out our resources for finding and applying for fellowships and learn more about how we work with students applying for our Core and Priority awards.
 Please explore our site and contact us with questions!